simonw/datasette-permissions-sql/README.md

 First, read up on how Datasette's [authentication and permissions system](https://datasette.readthedocs.io/en/latest/authentication.html) works.

-This plugin lets you define SQL queries that are executed to see if the currently authenticated actor has permission to perform certain actions.
+This plugin lets you define rules containing SQL queries that are executed to see if the currently authenticated actor has permission to perform certain actions.

 Consider a canned query which authenticated users should only be able to execute if a row in the `users` table says that they are a member of staff.